beneltayar/mandelbrot-set-viewer-gpu/README.md

 # mandelbrot-set-viewer-gpu
 A desktop viewer for the Mandelbrot set that runs on CUDA GPUs
+Made this project for fun, hope you enjoy!